We've broken down the basic app-making process into 7 steps.

 You can connect AppSheet to your data in one of three ways:

-If you are using Google Sheets, you can connect your data to AppSheet directly from your Sheet by clicking Tools > AppSheet > Create an app.
+If you are using Google Sheets, you can connect your data to AppSheet directly from your Sheet by clicking Extensions > AppSheet > Create an app.

 Familiarize yourself with the AppSheet Editor

 You are now in the AppSheet editor!
 The first thing you’ll see is a welcome message with a preview of your app.

 Once you close this window, you’ll see this live preview on the right side of the AppSheet editor.